 - - Payments for third-party private sales

-There is no minimum age for a NILS loan.
-If you are under 18 but you meet our other eligibility criteria, you are entitled to apply.
+If you are 17 years or older, and you meet our eligibility criteria, you are entitled to apply.

 This doesn’t count against you for a NILS loan.

 Yes, we don’t do any credit checks for a NILS loan.

 We have financial and residential criteria.
 They are:

 - You need to hold a Centrelink Health Care or Pensioner Concession card, or